|Country:||New Zealand (NZ)|

 Beer Styles using Wai-iti Hops

 Some popular beer styles that make use of the Wai-iti hop include Pale Ale, IPA, Wheat Beer & Pilsner.

 Wai-iti Hop Substitutions

 If the Wai-iti hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Wai-iti substitutions.

 Is Wai-iti available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Wai-iti hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.